- What is a DAW

 Each digital audio workstation (DAW) has its own set of built-in (VST) plugins, but they are also capable of running third-party VSTs from other companies.
 The VSTs will always include audio VST but sometimes MIDI VSTs and VST instruments.

 Typical Audio FX VSTs found in a DAW include..

 Gate - A gate mutes the signal when the volume falls below a certain level.
 It is used to eliminate background noise in a track and improve clarity in a mix.
 The threshold, attack, and release parameters can be adjusted to fine-tune the way the gate opens and closes cutting out unwanted low-volume sounds.

 Reverb - A reverb simulates the natural reverberation of sound in a physical space.

 Delay - Delay is an audio effect that involves repeating a sound after a period of time.
 It can be used to create an echo, or to add depth and complexity to a sound.
 The length of the delay and the number of repetitions can be adjusted to achieve the desired result.
 Delay is often used in music production to create rhythmic effects and to add depth to a mix.

 Compressor - A compressor is used to control dynamics, it will lower the volume of the loudest parts of the track, which means the average volume of the track can then be raised.

 Distortion - There are many different distortion types, generally distortion compresses the signal and adds extra harmonics.

-There are many other FX that are equally useful, which can change the audio dynamics, add extra harmonics, take away frequencies and change the stereo image.
+There are many other FX that are equally useful, which can change the audio dynamics, add extra harmonics, take away frequencies, and change the stereo image.
 Audio FX can all be useful but the skill is knowing when to use them.
 To get clean audio with maximum clarity, I would recommend using these tools, only, when the track or mix needs it.
-Using multiple audio FX tools in extreme ways can create audio artifacts which can slightly degrade the final mix.
+Using multiple audio FX tools in extreme ways can create audio artifacts that can slightly degrade the final mix.